 We will be back in town by mid-afternoon so you can shop around or take an optional train ride to Zurich and explore the extensive Old Town.
 Or perhaps you’d like to stay and explore Lucerne, a town filled with interesting shops and things to see, you can easily fill your time just wandering its cobblestone streets, window-shopping for music boxes, chocolates, watches, cuckoo clocks, cowbells, beer steins, hand-carved wooden statues, costumed dolls, cheese, knives, embroidery, linens, music, and you can also find very good deals on clothing. [back to top]

-Day 12: Following a leisurely breakfast in Lucerne at our deluxe hotel on the lake, we board the train for a scenic ride to Paris, arriving on the high-speed TGV train in the late afternoon.
+Day 11: Following a leisurely breakfast in Lucerne at our hotel, we board the train for a scenic ride to Paris, arriving on the high-speed TGV train in the late afternoon.
 This French TGV travels at speeds up to 165 mph, but you don’t realize you are going that fast as the ride is smooth and steady.
 We will stay in Paris for three nights, which gives us time to have a good look around at the most important sights.
 Our itinerary here is carefully planned so that you will get the most out of this opportunity to explore one of the world’s most beautiful cities.
 Our hotel is walking distance to many of the top attractions of the city.

 After hotel check-in we will have a walking tour of some charming byways of the Latin Quarter, and enter the world’s most beloved Gothic cathedral, Notre Dame.
 We will also walk along the Ile St. Louis, a historic neighborhood on an island in the middle of the River Seine, with some of the oldest shops and mansions in the city.
 Here we can enjoy a refreshing snack at Bertillon, the most famous ice cream parlor in the city.
 The narrow old-fashioned streets of the Left Bank on the other side of the Seine are sure to please.
 These busy Latin Quarter streets of Paris, with their quiet neighborhood markets and charming tree-lined plazas, are terrific for people-watching and shopping.